Eric-Chung-0511/Learning-Record/Data Science Projects/VisionScout/README.md

 * **Reading Between the Lines - Activity, Safety & LLM Verification:** Based on the scene and objects (like people near traffic or sharp items in a kitchen), the system suggests **likely activities** and flags potential **safety points**.
 Furthermore, if conflicting interpretations arise between object detection and semantic analysis, the **LLM** can be optionally invoked to **verify and reconcile** these differences, offering an additional layer of intelligent assessment to the scene understanding.

-* **Video Understanding**: Upload a video, and it will process frames at your chosen interval, detect and track objects over time, and even refresh the scene description periodically.
-It creates an annotated video output showing both object tracking.
-Plus, detailed frame-by-frame stats and an overall summary are included.
-The LLM can also be leveraged to generate more cohesive summaries or highlight key events across video segments in future iterations.
+* **Video Understanding**: Upload a video, and the system will extract frames at your chosen interval and run object detection on each frame.
+It provides frame-by-frame statistics and an overall summary in structured JSON format, showing which object classes appeared and how often.
+While object tracking and scene description updates are not yet implemented, the current architecture is designed to support future enhancements such as multi-frame tracking, dynamic scene understanding, and LLM-based video summarization.

 * **An Interface for Exploration:** All this analysis is presented through a **Gradio web app**.
 Easily upload images, tweak settings, and view results in organized tabs (annotated image, stats, full report).
 The LLM-enhanced descriptions are clearly marked, allowing you to appreciate the AI's advanced narrative capabilities.